Roulette Outside Bets

 As players might already know, in roulette, there are 18 odd and 18 even numbers.

-The name of the bet pretty much explains it all – players are betting that the number the ball will land on is of their chosen type, odd or even.
-Since the chances of winning or losing with Odd or Even bets are pretty much equal, winning bets of this type pay out 1 to 1.
-In the game of roulette, zero is not deemed an even number, which is why all Odd or Even bets lose if zero comes up.
+The name of the bet says it all – players wager that the number on which the ball stops will be either odd or even, according to their choice.
+Since the chances of winning or losing with Odd or Even bets are virtually equal, winning bets of this type pay out 1 to 1.
+In the game of roulette, zero is not considered an even number, which is why all Odd or Even bets lose if zero comes up.

-Player wagers £1 on a odd or even bet that covers the Odd numbers.
-If the ball lands on one of the Odd numbers they will collect a total of £2.
+Player wagers £1 on an Odd or Even bet that covers the odd numbers.
+If the ball lands on one of the odd numbers, they will collect a total of £2.

 High or Low Bets

 The black and red numbers on the wheel can be separated into two categories.
 Numbers 1 through 18 are referred to as Low numbers, while numbers 19 through 36 are called High numbers.
-The zero does not fall in any of the two categories.
-With High or Low bets, players are basically betting the ball will land on a number within their chosen range.
+The zero does not fall into either category.
+With High or Low bets, players simply bet that the ball will land on a number within their chosen range.
 The boxes where this type of bet is placed are labelled 1 to 18 and 19 to 36, respectively.
 On French roulette tables, the boxes for this type of bet are marked Passe and Manque.

-High or Low bets also have a 1 to 1 payout – if a given player stakes £10 on Low and the number 6 is spun, the player will collect their original wager plus the additional sum of £10.
+High or Low bets also pay out at 1 to 1 – if a player stakes £10 on Low and the number 6 is spun, the player will receive their original wager plus a further £10.

 Column Bets

 The 36 numbers on the layout can be divided into three separate columns.
 Thus, a Column bet enables players to cover an entire vertical line, consisting of 12 numbers, with a single chip.
-This type of bet is placed in the three boxes, located at the farthest end of the layout, right on the opposite side of the field or fields reserved for the 0.
-It is important to note that since 0 and 00 are not incorporated into any of the columns if the white ball lands on any of these numbers, Column bets will be resolved as losing ones.
+This type of bet is placed in the three boxes located at the far end of the layout, directly opposite the field or fields reserved for 0.
+It is important to note that, since 0 and 00 are not incorporated into any of the columns, Column bets lose if the white ball lands on either of these numbers.
 All three boxes are labelled “2-1”.
 Column bets have a payout of 2 to 1.

 Dozen Bets

-Players should be aware that if they prefer, they can wager on two out of the three dozens.
-Once again, if the 0 or 00 is the winning number, Dozen bets are settled as losing ones.
+Players should be aware that, if they prefer, they can wager on two out of the three dozens.
+Once again, if 0 or 00 is the winning number, Dozen bets are settled as losses.

 A Few Additional Notes on Outside Bets

-We have already mentioned even-money bets lose when the wheel spins zero.
-It is important to mention house rules regarding even-money bets when a zero is spun may vary depending on which casino you are playing at.
-In most landbased gambling venues in the United States, even money bets loose whenever the ball lands in one of the two zero pockets which increases the house advantage.
+We have already mentioned that even-money bets lose when the wheel stops on zero.
+It is important to note house rules regarding even-money bets when zero is spun may vary depending on the casino at which you are playing.
+In most land-based gambling venues in the United States, even-money bets lose whenever the ball lands in one of the two zero pockets, which increases the house advantage.

 However, on many European roulette tables, the En Prison rule is applicable to even-money bets.
 If the zero comes up, players’ chips remain on the layout.
 If the players win with their even-money bets on the next spin, they will have their original stakes returned without collecting any winnings.
 Should the bet lose, the house collects the players’ stakes.

-The La Partage rule, which is applicable in many European landbased casinos, enables players to collect half of their wagers if the ball lands in the zero pocket.
-Do have in mind these two rules are applicable predominantly in brick-and-mortar casinos.
-In most online variations of the game, players lose on Even-Money propositions when zero is spun.
+The La Partage rule, which is applicable in many European land-based casinos, enables players to collect half of their wagers if the ball lands in the zero pocket.
+Bear in mind that these two rules are applied predominantly in brick-and-mortar casinos.
+In most online variations of the game, players lose on even-money propositions when zero is spun.

-Player wagers £5 on Passe bet and £5 on Black bet.
-The ball landed on 0.
+Player wagers £5 on a Passe bet and £5 on a Black bet.
+The ball lands on 0.
 When La Partage is applied they will collect £5.
-When The En Prison is applied their wager is “imprisoned” for the next spin of the wheel.
+When the En Prison rule is applied, their wager is “imprisoned” for the next spin of the wheel.

-When it comes to the special rules that have to do with roulette, we should certainly mention the one that applies to surrenders.
-It is available while playing American roulette, and most of the time, players can capitalise on it while being in the casinos in Atlantic City.
-This rule bears much resemblance to the La Partage rule due to the fact that it is only triggered in the event that the winning number is 0 or 00.
-Thanks to this rule, the advantage of the house will be 2.63% instead of 5.26%.
+When discussing the special rules associated with roulette, we should certainly mention the one that applies to surrenders.
+It is available when playing American roulette, and, in most cases, players can benefit from it in the casinos of Atlantic City.
+This rule closely resembles the La Partage rule because it is triggered only when the winning number is 0 or 00.
+Thanks to this rule, the house advantage is reduced to 2.63% instead of 5.26%.

-Another thing to take into account when it comes to outside bets is the table minimum.
-Many brick-and-mortar venues prohibit players from placing minimum table bets on Column, Dozen and Even-Money propositions.
+Another factor to take into account with outside bets is the table minimum.
+Many brick-and-mortar venues prohibit players from placing the minimum table bet on Column, Dozen and even-money propositions.
 In many cases, players are required to wager at least five times the table minimum with such bets.
-However, this is not the case if you play the game online as the web-based roulette variations allow for minimum table wagers on Columns, Dozens and Even-Money bets.
+However, this is not the case online, as web-based roulette variations allow minimum table wagers on Columns, Dozens and even-money bets.

 Type of BetBet DescriptionPayoutProbability of Winning in European/French RouletteProbability of Winning in American Roulette